SCLW/Circuitry-Based-Sound/readme.md

 ## Step Sequencer

-This circuit for a step sequencer is shown in N. Collins book 'Handmade Electronic Music'.
+This circuit for a step sequencer is shown in N. Collins' book 'Handmade Electronic Music'.
 It makes use of the built-in voltage controlled oscillator (VCO) of the [CD4046](/readme.md#cd4046 "CD4046") Phase-Locked Loop.
 The voltage levels of the output pulses of the [CD4022](/readme.md#cd4022 "CD4022") counter can be scaled down by the potentiometer voltage dividers and are mixed together via the [diodes](https://en.wikipedia.org/wiki/Diode "Diode") D1-D8 (1N4148).
 The CD4046’s voltage controlled oscillator is then generating a frequency according to the input voltage level.
 Therefore, each step Q0-Q7 of the CD4022 can be used to produce a single tone.